 - People tend to become more conscientious as they grow older.

 - Conscientiousness is the best predictor of future job performance: it is linked to better motivation and task completion and also with work satisfaction.

 - Research has found that procrastination and impulsivity are genetically linked, suggesting that they stem from similar evolutionary origins.
 The traits are related to our ability to successfully pursue and juggle goals.
 Procrastination and impulsivity are therefore heritable.

 See our page on personal styles for more on this.

-You are very adaptable and resourceful and like variety.
-You are good at multi-tasking (doing a number of tasks at once): juggling a number of balls at the same time.
-You are very flexible and comfortable about moving into action without a plan; planning on-the-go.
-Naturally tolerant of time pressure, you work best close to deadlines.
-You tend to avoid commitments which interfere with their flexibility, and freedom to do things.
+Adaptable individuals are very adaptable and resourceful and like variety.
+They are good at multi-tasking (doing a number of tasks at once): juggling a number of balls at the same time.
+They are very flexible and comfortable about moving into action without a plan; planning on-the-go.
+Naturally tolerant of time pressure, they work best close to deadlines.
+They tend to avoid commitments which interfere with their flexibility, and freedom to do things.

 Adaptable people make good event managers and work well in advertising, the media and sales.

 Other careers requiring a lot of adaptability include barrister, journalist, arts administrator, hotel manager and management consultancy.

 See our page on adaptability for more on this.